John David Albert: Frontiersman

-John David Albert later settled in the Taos Valley, marrying Juliana Popé, the daughter of William Popé.
+John David Albert later settled in the Taos Valley, marrying Juliana León, the daughter of Miguel Antonio León.

 He carried mail out of the Spanish Peaks post office at Cuchara station, trapped on the Purgatory and Cucharas rivers, and is credited with building the fort at La Plaza de la Leones.

 He was a close friend of Jim Baker, and co-led the parade of Denver's Festival of Mountain and Plain with Baker in 1895.

 Death

 Albert survived three wives, all of whom were partially or fully Mexican and all of whom died while married to him, and fathered 21 children before his death in Montana.
 He is buried in the old Catholic Cemetery at Walsenburg, Colorado.